AhmedPeaRL/hcm-csv-patterns/patterns/README.md

-# CSV Patterns
+# Patterns Directory

-This directory contains individual CSV patterns.

-Each pattern represents a stable structure that can be reused, reinterpreted, or recombined without loss of meaning.

-Patterns are intentionally minimal.
-They do not instruct.
+Each pattern in this directory is independent.

-They do not enforce.
+Patterns do not evolve from each other.
+There is no progression or hierarchy.

+Pattern identifiers are ordinal for reference only.
-They do not automate.
+They do not imply improvement or sequence of quality.

-Use is free.
-Interpretation is yours.
+If multiple patterns exist, they coexist.

+---

-— RX-HCM
+RX-HCM